Don’t Mess with the Chaste Huntress and Greek Goddess Artemis

 Hera learned of the event and forbade her daughter, Eileithyia, the goddess of childbirth, from helping Leto anymore.
-But Apollo was to be born, so who could help?
-It turns out Artemis, at just a day (or some say nine days) old, had miraculously discovered midwifery and helped her mother bring her brother into the world.
+But her twin brother Apollo was on his way, so there was the problem of finding someone to help Leto give birth.
+It turns out that Artemis, at just a day (or some say nine days) old, had miraculously discovered midwifery and helped her mother bring her twin brother into the world.

-Apollo and Artemis.
-Tondo of an Attic red-figure cup. ( Public Domain )
+Tondo of an Attic red-figure cup depicting Apollo and Artemis. ( Public domain )

 From then on, Artemis and Apollo were united and the fierce protectors of their mother.
 They killed Niobe’s children when they heard her brag that she was better than their mom.
 And they shot down Tityus with their arrows when he tried to rape her.

-In Greek myth, the twins Artemis and Apollo are often seen as very much alike.
-For example, Artemis protected, cured, and sent harm or death to girls and women and Apollo did the same for boys and men.
+In Greek mythology, the twins Artemis and Apollo are often seen as very much alike.
+For example, the goddess Artemis protected, cured, and sent harm or death to girls and women and Apollo did the same for boys and men.
 They both used bows and arrows as their weapon of choice.
-And Apollo was linked to the sun, so naturally, Artemis gained association with the moon.
+And Apollo was linked to the sun, so naturally Artemis gained association with the moon.
 However, there are some ways that Artemis and Apollo differ as well.
 For example, the cult of Apollo included oracles and it seems Artemis’ cults did not.

 - The Grand and Sacred Temple of Artemis, A Wonder of the Ancient World